 - Relatively high monthly minimum spend of $888 to qualify for maximum benefits

 - All other retail expenditures not previously mentioned only receive 0.25% of rebate

 Citibank SMRT Platinum Visa Card: SMRT, Grocery and Coffee

 If you commute on mass transit daily and drink coffee religiously, you may want to consider getting a Citibank SMRT Platinum Visa Card.
 This card conveniently doubles up as a cashback reward card and an EZ-Link Card, while still offering some of the best rebate rates like up to 7% off on grocery and up to 15% off on coffee.
-For people who enjoy morning coffees on the way to work, and shop for groceries on the way back home, CItibank SMRT Platinum card presents an excellent value proposition.
-The only downside is its low cashback cap of S$280 (S$40 monthly), but shouldn't present too much trouble for people with modest budget.
+For people who enjoy morning coffees on the way to work, and shop for groceries on the way back home, Citibank SMRT Platinum card presents an excellent value proposition.
+The only downside is its low cashback cap of S$280 (S$40 monthly), but this shouldn't present too much trouble for people with a modest budget.

 Pros of Citibank SMRT Platinum Visa Card

 - One of the highest grocery rebates of up to 7%